About Stacey Nerdin:

 - I struggle with anxiety & depression.

 - My dishes are never clean, my bed is never made, my clothes are never folded.
 But my floor is always vacuumed, and I cannot abide bad smells in my home.
 Priorities: I have ’em.

 - Over the past few years, I have developed a passion for travel and a desire to become a better photographer.
 What I’ve learned is that you have to make opportunities to experience both in your life; neither is a passive pursuit.

 I started blogging in 2005 as a way to chronicle life with my young family.
-As my knowledge of blog design, networking, and promotion grew, my readership and online presence grew.
-In 2009, I began partnering with various brands to promote products, services, and experiences on my blog.
-I then started teaching blogging classes in my community and in 2011 had the pleasure of speaking at Mom 2.0, Type A Parent, and Bloggy Bootcamp.
+In 2009, under the blog name “Tree, Root, and Twig,” I began partnering with various brands to promote products, services, and experiences on my blog.
+In 2011, I had the pleasure of speaking at Mom 2.0, Type A Parent, and Bloggy Bootcamp.
 During those years I also started writing for other online publications like ShePosts, The Mabelhood, and 5 Minutes for Mom.

 As lives do, mine got very “big” as my kids became teenagers, and as my husband’s job required more and more travel.
 2012 and 2013 were quiet blogging years for me, though I continued to nurture my core base of friends and followers online and brush up on my professional skills.

 In 2014, I re-branded and started writing under the blog name “The Scenic Life.”
 I also transitioned into a variety of professional jobs in the social media space, including digital media coordinator for a local swim shop, social media content creator for a small marketing firm in Las Vegas, and customer service rep for a popular social media scheduling tool.
 In 2016, I will add ‘educator’ to that list as I begin teaching social media workshops in my community.